Nonye2K3/chia/Beginners-Guide.md

 6. Click create plot to start process.

-#### How Plots are created and 7 steps Process
+#### How Plots are created

-Creating a plot is time consuming.
-Average 9-20 hours on a normal computer, and 4-8 hours on a high end machine.
+Creating a plot is time consuming with an average of 9-20 hours on a normal computer and 4-8 hours on a high end machine.
 There are 4 phases that does operations in 7 tables.

 Phases:
 1. **Computing tables 1 to 7:** It creates the buckets (default: 128) as files on your temp directory, when the 7 tables are computed the plot time progress is about **42 %**